 The internal issues related to this thing we call our paradigm (1) are with us always.
 Our paradigm is the worldview, and it contains the filter through which you see reality.
 It is the blueprint of your thoughts, beliefs, and values.
 It also relates to the default settings of your personality and instincts.
 There are two options in dealing with the side effects of greater awareness of these inner mechanisms.

 The first option, Ignore the insight of our growth.
-Ignoring the growth of conscience won’t make your increased perception go away.
+Ignoring the evolution of conscience won’t make your increased perception go away.
 The issues will keep coming up, but you decide not to deal with them.
 Perhaps you can watch more TV, or play more video games?

-“A Native American elder once described his own inner struggles in this manner: Inside of me there are two dogs.
+“A Native American elder once described his own inner struggles in this manner: Inside of me, there are two dogs.
 One of the dogs is mean and evil.
 The other dog is good.
 The mean dog fights the good dog all the time.
 When asked which dog wins, he reflected for a moment and replied, The one I feed the most.” ― George Bernard Shaw

 If this is your option, you will attempt to suppress the information provided by the new insight from our conscience.
 We don’t recommend this approach; it puts you in a constant state of conflict psychologists call cognitive dissonance.